myk-francis/myk-francis/README.md

 - 👋 Hi, I’m Michael Francis as @myk-francis
-- 👀 I’m interested in everything JavaScript
+- 👀 I’m interested in everything JavaScript and new tech.
-- 🌱 I’m currently learning React and React Native
+- 🌱 I’m currently building web and mobile apps using React and React Native
 - 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me michaelmugendi1707@gmail.com